 One of things most people learn early in life is the danger of finishing a demand with the words “or else.”
-There’s always some chance the other party calls you bet.
-My limited exposure to faculty life in our universities tells me most academics don’t understand this simple reality.
+There’s always some chance the other party calls your bluff.
+Most academics don’t understand this simple reality.
 They especially don’t understand the risks of saying it to your boss.

 The General Theological Seminary in Manhattan, the nation’s oldest Episcopal seminary, seemed to be regaining its footing after almost having to seek bankruptcy protection in 2010.
 It sold off some valuable real estate — its leafy campus in Chelsea is just steps from the High Line — and hired a new dean and president, the Rev. Kurt H. Dunkle, who promised to make the struggling institution a “joyful, thankful and useful” place.